 What is a severance package?

 In short, a severance package is an agreement between an employee and their employer which may offer a combination of cash and benefits upon the employee leaving the firm.
 It is common for a Severance Agreement to require an employee to give up any legal claims they could pursue.
 They are sometimes negotiated prior to someone being hired and may be part of a collective bargaining agreement should one exist.
 Some companies will offer a severance package to employees who are nearing retirement age, while others may plan a severance package in the event they are planning to close an office or plant or cut the size of their workforce.

 Who is eligible for severance pay?

 Generally speaking, the company policy decides who is eligible to receive severance pay, and often it is tied to a specific length of service.
 Whatever the policy, it is important to ensure it is applied fairly and consistently to avoid discrimination claims.

 While severance pay is not standard, employees who are terminated by an employer with more than 100 people as part of a reduction in force (RIF) may require payment of severance unless the employer provides 60 days’ notice of a layoff, in accordance with the Worker Adjustment and Training Notification (WARN) Act.
-There are some states which have “mini” WARN acts, so employers should also be aware of those requirements.
+There are some states that have “mini” WARN acts, so employers should also be aware of those requirements.

 How much is severance pay?